simonwhitaker/runny/README.md

 ## Examples

 Have a look in the [examples folder](./examples/) for examples of how you might use Runny with various languages and frameworks.

+(You could also look at this repo's [.runny.yaml](./.runny.yaml) file!
+I use Runny all the time when developing Runny.)